bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 When I decided to use btrfs to solve the above problem, people warned me "btrfs is still under active development, a bit on the ambitious side, and has had stability problems before.
-It's possible there could be a bug that would mean it just refused to mount any of your disks one day."
+It's possible there could be a bug that would mean it just refused to mount any of your disks one day, and because of all the exotic things it does to store your data in clever ways, it could be tricky to recover."

 Now, btrfs is more stable than it used to be, but it's hard to predict how bugs might arise and what their impact could be.
 Even aside any specific concerns